qua-platform/qua-libs/Quantum-Control-Applications-QuAM/Superconducting/README.md

    general transmon attributes (T1, T2, f_01...) as well as the QuAM components composing the transmon (``xy``, ``resonator`` and
    `z` in this case).
 Two-qubit gates can also be implemented by defining a specific qubit pair component as shown in [transmon_pair.py](./quam_libs/components/transmon_pair.py).
-3. The sub-QuAM components are either defined from the base QUAM components directly, such as the qubit xy drive which is directly defined as an `IQChannel`, or from user-defined components such as [readout_resonator](./quam_libs/components/readout_resonator.py) or [flux_line](./quam_libs/components/flux_line.py), which allows the customization of their attributes.
+3. The QuAM components are either defined from the base QUAM components directly, such as the qubit xy drive which is directly defined as an `IQChannel`, or from user-defined components such as [readout_resonator](./quam_libs/components/readout_resonator.py) or [flux_line](./quam_libs/components/flux_line.py), which allows the customization of their attributes.